Bertrand's and Rodriguez Villegas' Conjecture for real quartic Galois extensions of the rationals

 Therefore we have

 for any nonzero~$w\in\bigwedge\LOG(\OLU)$.

-We use the following theorem from Pohst \cite{Po1978} to give a lower bound for \eqref{q1final}. \begin{theorem} Let~$L$ be totally real number field and~$u\in\OLU$ with~$u\neq\pm1$.
-Then
+We use the following theorem from Pohst \cite{Po1978} to give a lower bound for \eqref{q1final}. \begin{theorem} Let~$L$ be a totally real number field and~$u\in\OLU$ with~$u\neq\pm1$.
+Then we have

-holds. \end{theorem} \begin{proof} Bemerkung in p.102 of Pohst \cite{Po1978} states that the Lemma in p.98 applies for ~$M$ of the eqaution (10) in p.97.
-Then the inequality (11) of the Lemma gives the required result. \end{proof} Then from the above theorem and \eqref{LOGS},
+\end{theorem} \begin{proof} Bemerkung in p.
+102 of Pohst \cite{Po1978} states that the Lemma in p.
+98 applies for ~$M$ of the equation (10) in p.
+97. Then the inequality (11) of the Lemma gives the required result. \end{proof} Then from the above theorem and \eqref{LOGS},